BrianPugh/tamp/README.rst

 Installation
 ============
-Tamp contains 3 implementations:
+Tamp contains 4 implementations:

-1. A desktop Cpython implementation that is optimized for readability
+1. A referenceddesktop CPython implementation that is optimized for readability.

 2. A micropython viper implementation that is optimized for runtime performance.

+3. A micropython Native Module implementation that is faster than Viper and is compiled for specific architectures.

-3. A C implementation (with python bindings) for accelerated desktop use and to be used in C projects.
+4. A C implementation (with python bindings) for accelerated desktop use and to be used in C projects.

+This section instructs how to install each implementation.

 Desktop Python
 ^^^^^^^^^^^^^^